-Arla Foods strives to meet the growing demand for more natural dairy products, using dairy farming knowledge, dairy product experience, food science, product design and packaging to bring new and exciting products to the market.
+This company strives to meet the growing demand for more natural dairy products, using creamery farming knowledge, deciduous output experience, food science, product design, and packaging to bring new and exciting products to the emporium.
 These innovations create strong brands and

-create the future of the business.
-Arla Foods operates in 105 countries to ensure efficient production management (Figure 2).
+the future of the business.
+“Arla Foods” operates in 105 countries to ensure efficient production management (Figure 2).